urre/chock.press/readme.md

 Having fun with Swedish evening news.

-## Scraping
+## Scraping and matching

     npm run scrape

-For scraping headings on aftonbladet.se and expressen.se.
+For scraping and matching headings on aftonbladet.se and expressen.se.

 ## Develop